 Designating a Major: Every year students stress over designating a major or choosing “undecided” on the UC application.
 The good news is students can choose different majors at each campus to which they apply.
 The bad news is that each school in the UC system deals with major selection slightly differently.
-To do a UC system majors check, click here so you can see what campuses offer majors that you are interested in choosing.
+To do a UC system majors check, click here so you can see what campuses offer majors that you are interested in choosing and which majors are closed.
 Below you will find the quick reference guide for each school related to majors answering the following questions:

-- Does applying Undeclared improve or detract from an applicant’s chances of admission?
+- Does applying Undeclared have any bearing on an applicant’s chances of admission?

 - Does the campus allow students to apply to an alternate major?

-- Which of the campus’ major require an audition or submission of a portfolio?
+- Which of the campus’s majors require an audition or submission of supplemental materials?

-- Which colleges/majors are most selective at the freshman level?
+- Which colleges/schools or majors are most selective at the freshman level?

-- What method of comprehensive review does the campus use?
+- What method of comprehensive review does your campus utilize?

-Revising the Activities Section: For the first time, the UC application will allow you to enter up to 350 characters to describe your activities.
-The recommendation is to only add word count if you need more words to describe your involvement.
-You can take your activity descriptions from the Common App or the Coalition App and turn them into complete sentences (without ampersands and other tricks we used to cut down the word count).
+Revising the Activities Section: The UC application allows you to enter up to 350 characters to describe your activities.
+You can take your activity descriptions from the Common App and turn them into complete sentences (without ampersands and other tricks we used to cut down the word count).
+Then we recommend adding a sentence that explains why the activity is important to you or what skills you have gained through your participation.
 For community service and work activities, you will also have an additional 250 characters to describe the organization.
 This is a chance to give the reader more knowledge about the organization and your involvement.